Natalie de la Rosa: 2025

 In March 2025 she won bronze with hoop and ball, as well as silver with ribbon and gold with clubs, at the Aphrodite Cup.
 At the 2025 Pan American Championships she won six gold medals in team, all-around and in all apparatus finals.
 In June, she was selected to participate in the 2025 Junior World Championships, held in Bulgarian capital, Sofia.
 She helped Team USA won team silver, the first team medal won by the U.S. at rhythmic World Championships.
 She also won bronze in hoop, with a score 26.450.
 In August she competed at the Junior Pan American Games in Asunción, winning gold in the All-Around.
 In apparatus finals, she won gold in hoop, silver in ball and bronze medals in clubs and ribbon.

+Senior

+2026

+In May, she took 4th place in all-around at Gdynia Rhythmic Stars tournament.
+She won bronze medal in clubs, and took 4th place in hoop and ribbon finals.
+On May 15-17, she competed at Portimão World Challenge Cup, taking 12th place in all-around.
+She qualified to two apparatus finals, finishing 5th in hoop and 7th in ribbon.

+In June, she represented United States alongside Megan Chu at the 2026 Pan American Championships in Rio de Janeiro, Brazil.
+They won silver medal in team competition, while Natalie took bronze in all-around behind Megan Chu.
+Then she won bronze medal in all-around at her first senior USA National Championships, held in Tulsa, Oklahoma.
+In apparatus finals, she won gold medal in clubs, and silver medals in hoop, ball and ribbon.